borzunov/remoteink/README.md

 `Ctrl`+`Alt`+`Num 5` &ndash; Reset frame relative position to default

 Also, you can zoom the visible image.
-Scale is stored separately for each window and different modes (default scale for each mode can be changed in the config).
+The scale is stored separately for each window and different modes (default scale for each mode can be changed in the config).
 Default scale for a mode with disabled window tracking is so small that you can see the entire desktop.
-So this mode can be used if you want to switch between windows using mouse, move windows, look on desktop panels or the system tray.
+So, this mode can be used if you want to switch between windows using a mouse, move windows, look on desktop panels or the system tray.

 `Ctrl`+`Alt`+`Num 3`/`9` &ndash; Zoom